-- The MCO is responsible for all claims incurred within the inpatient behavioral health treatment settings covered by managed care; - The MCO is not responsible for claims incurred within the inpatient behavioral health or residential treatment setting if an enrollee entered the treatment setting as a FFS enrollee; - The MCO is not responsible for claims incurred within the inpatient behavioral health treatment settings if an enrollee entered the treatment setting as an enrollee of another MCO: - The MCO is not responsible for any claims incurred during residential treatment facility stay for individuals twenty-one (21) years of age or older; - Notwithstanding any of the provisions of Article III, Section 10.6, the MCO is responsible for any claims incurred during involuntary inpatient facility stay.
+- 3. The MCO is not responsible for claims incurred within the inpatient behavioral health treatment settings if an enrollee entered the treatment setting as an enrollee of another MCO; - 4.
+The MCO is not responsible for any claims incurred during residential treatment facility stay for individuals twenty-one (21) years of age or older; - 5.
+Notwithstanding any of the provisions of Article III, Section 10.6, the MCO is responsible for any claims incurred during involuntary inpatient facility stay.